 As a result, you’ll save your project limits and be able to compare how well your strategy works across multiple areas in one project.
 For tracking international campaigns or different cities in the same state, containing multiple targetings in one project will make your work easier.

-Please note, merging is available if two projects have different locations.
-Two projects with the same location can’t be merged.
+Please note, this feature is available if two projects have different locations.
+Two projects with the same location can’t be moved.

-To merge your tracked keywords from separate projects, simply find the “Merge projects” button under the Device and Location link above the tabs in your campaign interface.
+To move your tracked keywords from separate projects, simply find the “Move to” button under the Device and Location link above the tabs in your campaign interface.
 All of the historical data from these keywords will be transferred to the target project.

-Once the merge is finished, you have the ability to set up a new set of keywords to track in the first project.
-Of course, you can also always move the targeting back to the previous project by merging the targeting from the new project to the original again.
+Once the move is finished, you have the ability to set up a new set of keywords to track in the first project.
+Of course, you can also always change the targeting back to the previous project by moving the targeting from the new project to the original again.
 Or, if you move all of the targetings out of a project and leave the project empty, you can delete the project and conserve your project limits.

-Please note that after merging your targetings, you’ll need to reconfigure any PDFs using data from the original project.
+Please note that after moving your targetings, you’ll need to reconfigure any PDFs using data from the original project.